iOS UITextView Text Wrap Editor (Swift)

 iPhone 6 can’t handle it!

-Chapter Two
+Chapter 2

-Interested readers can refer to: MMRichTextEdit.
+Interested readers can refer to: MMRichTextEdit 」

 Final Chapter

-can be reused without overwhelming memory.
+✔ NSTextAttachment can be reused without causing memory overload

-For the UITextView you want to use:
+For the UITextView to be used:

 contentTextView.setUseXLYLayoutManager()

-Tip 1: Change the insertion of NSTextAttachment
+Tip 1: Change the place where NSTextAttachment is inserted to

 let combine = NSMutableAttributedString(attributedString: NSAttributedString(string: ""))